Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

 Node Inputs
 ===========

-The node requires two inputs, an image and a zbuffer, the latter does not need to be an actual zbuffer, but can also be another (grayscale) image used as mask, or a single value input, for instance from a time node, to vary the effect over time.
+The node requires two inputs: an image, and a Z-buffer, the latter does not need to be an actual Z-buffer, but can also be another (grayscale) image used as a mask, or a single value input, for instance, from a time node, to vary the effect over time.